 - smooth the emollient into the skin in the same direction that the hair grows

 - do not rub the emollient in

 - for very dry skin, apply emollient every two to three hours

 - after a bath or shower, gently dry the skin and apply the emollient while the skin is still moist

 - do not share emollients with other people

-- do not put your fingers into an emollient pot, use a spoon or pump dispenser - this reduces the risk of spreading infection
+- do not put your fingers into an emollient pot – instead, use a spoon or pump dispenser as this reduces the risk of spreading infection

 Topical corticosteroids are usually prescribed when the skin is inflamed.
 Topical means something applied directly to your skin.
 Corticosteroids work by quickly reducing inflammation.